- Majors & Minors

 Why should you attend LIFE?
 Because you'll:

-1. Gain real-world entrepreneurial experience and skills like planning, marketing, pricing and advertising.
+- Gain real-world entrepreneurial experience and skills such as problem solving, marketing, pricing and advertising

-3. Get a preview of life on a college campus.
+- Get a preview of life on a college campus and develop your team-building skills

-4. Strengthen your resume for college and job applications.
+- Strengthen your resume for college and job applications

-You should arrive on campus on Sunday, June 25, between 3 and 5 p.m.
+You should arrive on campus between 2 and 4 p.m on Sunday, June 24, for the first session and Sunday, Aug.
+5 for the second session.
 The formal welcome begins at 5 p.m.

 Highlights of the week include:

-The program concludes on Saturday, July 1, with parents encouraged to attend.
+The programs conclude on Saturday, June 30, and Saturday, Aug.
+11, with parents encouraged to attend.
 An extended breakfast with the dean, the Sigmund Weis School of Business faculty and parents will be held from 8 to 9:15 a.m.
 LIFE participants will present their final presentations and infomercials on Saturday from 9:30 to 11:30 a.m.

 - Toiletry items